ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-go rain hope deoeire the mind—
-&amp; happier let oa hope to And
-To ■arrow than to-day.
-(oldoa droama of Toro won het*v\.
-iOoae y- — V— «t a— a *ao,&lt; . * *
 * Like them decay.
 Oar livee like heating streams must be,
 That into one engulphing ace